CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Introduction

 In this paper, we pose the following question: \textit{In view of the recent breakthrough performance of Large Language Models (LLMs), how can their advanced language understanding be leveraged for CAD reverse engineering?}

-To address this question, we base our approach on three key observations: (1) LLMs can generate valid Python code~\cite{yang2024qwen2technicalreport,openai2024gpt4technicalreport}, (2) modern CAD software increasingly supports modeling through Python scripting~\cite{cadquery}, and (3) recent efforts have shown that LLMs can be fine-tuned to process input point clouds~\cite{xu2024pointllm,zhang2022pointclip}.
-As shown in Figure~\ref{fig:teaser}(b), \textit{we propose, \modelname, a solution for CAD reverse engineering by fine-tuning an LLM to map input point clouds into CAD sketch-extrude sequences represented as Python code.} In particular, instead of crafting a CAD representation, we base our representation on the Python CadQuery library~\cite{cadquery}.
+To address this question, we base our approach on three key observations: (1) LLMs can generate valid Python code~\cite{yang2024qwen2technicalreport,openai2024gpt4technicalreport}, (2) modern CAD software increasingly supports modeling through Python scripting~\cite{cadquery}, and (3) recent efforts have shown that LLMs can be fine-tuned to process point clouds~\cite{xu2024pointllm,zhang2022pointclip}.
+As shown in~\Cref{fig:teaser}(b), \textit{we propose \modelname, a solution for CAD reverse engineering by fine-tuning an LLM to map input point clouds into CAD sketch-extrude sequences represented as Python code.} In particular, instead of crafting a CAD representation, we base our representation on the existing Python CadQuery library~\cite{cadquery}.
 This code-based representation is not only interpretable but also inherently allows for incorporating modular CAD features and design practices such as reusing design elements and abstracting low-level design steps (\eg 3D box to represent a four-line sketch of a square and its extrusion).
 To learn the mapping between point clouds and CAD Python code, we fine-tune a pre-trained LLM, Qwen2-1.5B~\cite{yang2024qwen2technicalreport}, augmented with a lightweight, trainable point cloud projector.
-To train \modelname, a potential approach could be using existing large-scale sketch-extrude datasets~\cite{wu2021deepcad,willis2021fusion} and converting them to Python CadQuery code.
-However, these datasets exhibit some limitations related to their simplicity and lack of diversity~\cite{dupont2024transcad,xu2022skexgen}.
-As a solution, we leverage our code representation to automatically synthesize a one million dataset of CAD sketch-extrude sequences as Python CadQuery code.
-Unlike existing real CAD datasets, this synthetic dataset~—~comprising valid and diverse CAD models~—~provides an alternative for learning the mapping between point clouds and CAD sketch-extrude sequences in Python code, with full control over included design features in the training.
+To train \modelname, a potential approach could be using existing sketch-extrude datasets~\cite{wu2021deepcad,willis2021fusion} and converting them to Python CadQuery code.
+However, these datasets are limited in size and design features included due to the efforts required to convert their original proprietary representation into one that is suitable for learning.
+As a solution, we propose a \textit{procedurally} generated training dataset composed of one million CAD sketch-extrude sequences as Python CadQuery code.
+This dataset consists of CadQuery Python scripts generated following predefined heuristics with randomized parameter selection.
+The execution of each generated script results in a parametric CAD model.
+Unlike existing CAD datasets, this procedurally generated dataset provides an alternative for learning the mapping between point clouds and CAD sketch-extrude sequences in Python code, with full control over the design features, patterns and dataset size included during training.
 Our contributions can be summarized to:

 \begin{itemize} \item A CAD sketch-extrude sequence representation in Python code using CadQuery~\cite{cadquery} for CAD reverse engineering.